Walid-khaled/autonomous_mobile_robots/README.md

 3. Launch Hagen in an empty world:

        ros2 launch hagen_gazebo hagen.launch.py world:=hagen_empty.world

 To avoid these steps, in your terminal, naviagate to the repository directory and make the file 'run.sh' executable, then run it to start the simulation directly.

-       ros2 launch hagen_gazebo hagen.launch.py world:=hagen_empty.world

        cd ~/ros2_ws/src/autonomous_mobile_robots
        chmod +x run.sh
        ./run.sh

 Acknowledgement
    https://github.com/chapulina/dolly